 1982 was a landmark year for the United States one-cent coin, as the metallic composition of the coin was changed from bronze to copper-plated zinc.
 It was the end of an era for the “penny,” which had become too expensive to produce with its 95-percent copper composition; the cost of making the one-cent piece was approaching the coin’s face value.
 Eight years earlier, the U.S. Mint experimented with using an aluminum composition for the one-cent coin as copper prices tripled over the course of less than 18 months.

-Due to logistics issues concerning the use of aluminum one-cent coins in vending machines and a significant decrease in copper prices, the Mint continued production of the bronze cent and recalled all aluminum cents, which were not officially released into circulation.
-By 1981, the soaring price of copper prompted the U.S. government to reconsider the denomination’s bronze composition, and a 97.5 percent zinc, 2.5 percent copper composition was authorized.
+Due to logistics issues concerning the use of aluminum one-cent coins in vending machines and a significant decrease in copper prices, the Mint continued production of the bronze cent.
+By 1981, the soaring price of copper prompted the U.S. Government to reconsider the denomination’s bronze composition, and a 97.5 percent zinc, 2.5 percent copper composition was authorized.

-The new zinc-based Lincoln cent was a late-year replacement for 1982, and the first zinc cents were struck during October of that year.
+The new zinc-based Lincoln cent (the “zincoln”) was a late-year replacement for 1982, and the first zinc cents were struck during October of that year.

 The obverse of the 1982 Lincoln cent was designed by Victor David Brenner and appears largely as it did when the type was first minted in 1909.
 The main difference on the 1982 obverse versus the 1909 version is the location of Brenners’ initials, V.D.B., which were added under Lincoln’s bust in 1918 after their removal from the reverse in late 1909.
 The date, 1982, appears to the right of Lincoln and the motto IN GOD WE TRUST appears above the president.
 On the left of the 16th president is the word LIBERTY.